DevFidelis/DevFidelis/README.md

 ## ![👨‍💻](https://github.com/DevFidelis/DevFidelis/blob/main/about.gif) About Me

 - 💼 Currently, I am a Computer Science (Major - Software Engineering) student at the University of Zambia (UNZA).
 I am also working part-time as a blogger and freelancer at TinnovAce, a tech start-up I founded.
-- 🌱 I am ontinuously learning and growing in the field of software development.
+- 🌱 I am continuously learning and growing in the field of software development.
 - 🔭 I am also exploring various programming languages, frameworks, and technologies.
 - ❤️ I am enthusiastic about open source and contributing to meaningful projects.
 - 📚 I am committed to sharing knowledge and helping others in their coding journey.